-- A. Mix and place lightweight insulating concrete according to manufacturer's written instructions, using equipment and procedures to avoid segregation of mixture and loss of air content. - B. Install insulation board according to lightweight insulating concrete manufacturer's written instructions.
-Place insulation board in wet, lightweight insulating concrete slurry poured a minimum of 1/8 inch (3 mm) over the structural substrate.
-Ensure full contact of insulation board with slurry.
-Stagger joints and tightly butt insulation boards.
-Allow slurry coat to set prior to placing remaining thickness of lightweight insulating concrete. - 1.
-Install insulation board in a stair-step configuration with a maximum step-down of 1 inch (25 mm). - C. Deposit and screed lightweight insulating concrete in a continuous operation until an entire panel or section of roof area is completed.
+- A. Mix and place lightweight insulating concrete according to manufacturer's written instructions, using equipment and procedures to avoid segregation of mixture and loss of air content. - B. Deposit and screed lightweight insulating concrete in a continuous operation until an entire panel or section of roof area is completed.
 Do not vibrate or work mix except for screeding or floating.
-Place to depths and slopes indicated. - D. Finish top surface smooth, free of ridges and depressions, and maintain surface in condition to receive subsequent roofing system. - E. Begin curing operations immediately after placement, and air cure for not less than three days, according to manufacturer's written instructions. - F. If ambient temperature falls below 32 deg F (0 deg C), protect lightweight insulating concrete from freezing and maintain temperature recommended by manufacturer for 72 hours after placement.
+Place to depths and slopes indicated. - C. Finish top surface smooth, free of ridges and depressions, and maintain surface in condition to receive subsequent roofing system. - D. Begin curing operations immediately after placement, and air cure for not less than three days, according to manufacturer's written instructions. - E. If ambient temperature falls below 32 deg F (0 deg C), protect lightweight insulating concrete from freezing and maintain temperature recommended by manufacturer for 72 hours after placement.